LiamJackson11/AutoCanvas/readme.md

-# AutoCanvas: The Homework Automation Guides both lite & normal Version
+# AutoCanvas: The Homework Automation Suite

 ![Python Version](https://img.shields.io/badge/Python-3.10+-blue)
 ![AI Model](https://img.shields.io/badge/AI-Mistral--Nemo-green)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)
 ![Security](https://img.shields.io/badge/Privacy-Localized-orange)

-AutoCanvas is a localized automation tool designed to bridge the gap between [Canvas LMS]([https://canvase.instructure.com](https://www.instructure.com/canvas/login)) and local Large Language Models (LLMs).
+AutoCanvas is a localized automation tool designed to bridge the gap between [your school]'s Canvas LMS account and local Large Language Models (LLMs).
 It autonomously scans your courses, identifies assignments containing Google Doc templates, and utilizes a private AI instance to generate completed versions of your worksheets.

 ---

-### 1. System Requirements
+### 1. System Requirements & Device Compatibility

-To ensure the AI runs efficiently, the following are recommended:
+This program runs **locally** on your hardware.
+It is compatible with **Windows, macOS, and Linux**.
+It cannot run on mobile devices (iOS/Android) or standard school Chromebooks.

-* **GPU:** NVIDIA RTX 10-series 30-series+ (8GB or 3/2GB+ VRAM).
+* **Standard Mode:** NVIDIA RTX 30-series or 40-series (8GB+ VRAM).
-* **OS:** Windows 10 or 11.
+* **Lite Mode:** Older NVIDIA cards (GTX 1060+) or Integrated Graphics (Intel Iris/AMD Radeon).
-* **Storage:** 10GB of free space.
+* **Apple Mac:** Any M1, M2, or M3 chip with at least 8GB of memory.

 ---